brucefan1983/CUDA-Programming/src/chapter-20-unified-memory/readme.md

-# Chapter 16: CUDA version: Increasing parallelism
+# Chapter 20: CUDA version: unified memory

 ## How to compile and run?
   * type `make` to compile
-  * type `./ljmd 5` to run
+  * type `./ljmd 40 1000` to run
   * type `plot_results` in Matlab command window to check the results